Procedures for the approval of a proposal for a Session-Workshop or Minisymposium

 - numerical methods for fluid flows including heat and mass transfer and chemical reactions

 - multi-phase fluid flow problems

-- non-Newtonian fluid dynamics
+- non-Newtonian flows

 - free surface, environmental and geophysical flows

-- population balance modeling, optimization and control
+- population balance modelling, optimization and control

 - agglomeration, breakup and collision